dereuromark/cakephp-feedback/README.md

 They can also be stacked (multiple stores at once).

 ### Furthermore
-* This plugin is CakePHP Security component compatible.
+* This plugin is CakePHP Security and Csrf component compatible.
 * Fully localizable to your language.

 ## Requirements